samsandhuss/bank-of-sandhu/BUILD_LOG.md

 **On the three-track build (Session 07 close — draft):**
 > *"I'm building a regulated-banking prototype on my own GitHub as a learning vehicle.
 One repo, three parallel tracks — a RAG chatbot deepening into vectors and evals, a CI/CD toolchain wiring GitHub Actions, SonarQube, Snyk and Artifactory onto the repo, and an analytics dashboard with an AI summarisation layer on top.
 Same shape as an enterprise pipeline at smaller scale, but I get to learn each tool by actually wiring it in."*

-**On GHA → on-prem (Session 08 — silver, problem + fix; Why-it-wins/gold pending Session 09):**
+**On GHA → on-prem (Session 09 — silver complete; gold pending):**
-> *"A cloud CI service can't reach into a locked-down bank network — the firewall blocks all inbound traffic from the public internet.
-The fix is a self-hosted runner inside the network that polls outbound for jobs, so nothing ever has to come in."*
+> *"A cloud CI service can't reach into a locked-down bank network — the firewall blocks all inbound from the public internet.
+The fix is a self-hosted runner inside the network that polls GitHub outbound for work.
+It wins because the bank gets full CI/CD capability without cutting any inbound hole — the perimeter is unchanged, so security and audit have nothing new to defend."*

 ---